Go back to ObjectJ Examples

 Show/Hide Outlines [F6]

-Recreates the rois as used by the particle analyzer as one single composite roi.
-Run command a second time to hide outlines (or choose Edit>Selection>Select None).
+Recreates the rois as used by the particle analyzer as one single composite roi (including rejected rois).
+Run this command a second time to hide outlines (or choose Edit>Selection>Select None).

 Zoom to Previous Object [F1]